DigitalPublishingToolkit/TOD47-Virtue/md/03Introduction.md

 as industry actors would imagine it.

-In the final essay in this section, Rodrigo Ochigame describes the framing of ethics as a kind of ‘amicable criticism’ that ‘can serve as a ‘leverage for entering into business relationships.’
+In the final essay in this section, Rodrigo Ochigame describes the framing of ethics as a kind of ‘amicable criticism’ that can serve as a ‘leverage for entering into business relationships.’
 Like Cath and Keyes, he describes his time as a graduate student researcher working in the AI ethics groups the MIT Media Lab.
 He provides candid commentary on